Rugby union in Taiwan

 Rugby union in Taiwan (also known as the Republic of China, and formerly as Formosa) is a significant sport.
 For political reasons, they compete as Chinese Taipei.
-They are currently ranked 61st, and have 3040 registered players.
+As of 2026 the mens team are ranked 61st in the world rankings, and have 3040 registered players.
+There is currently no national womens team.

 Governing body

 The Taiwanese Rugby Union was founded in 1946, and joined the IRFB in 1986.
 Concerning its foundation, the efforts of Ke Zhi-Zhang (a.k.a.
 Ka Shi-Sho:柯子彰 in Japan) cannot be overlooked.

 History

 The Taiwan and Hong Kong rugby sevens teams battle it out on the rugby pitch in Kaohsiung's Main Stadium, as part of rugby sevens at the 2009 World Games.

 Rugby in Taiwan goes back to the turn of the 20th century, when the island was known as "Formosa".
 It has been claimed that it was being played even earlier by European sailors (as in mainland China, and Japan).

 Unlike the PRC, rugby union has an unbroken history in Taiwan, but the Chinese Civil War and souring of relations with the mainland has meant it was effectively cut off.